Recipe for a Good Night Out

 We’re all used to instant entertainment so it’s hard to switch off and be still.
 Eoin could probably have fallen asleep early; Sam could have sat in an impossible yoga position and sucked her toes; Jessica could have read her book; but Angelo was bored.
 “Now what?
 There’s nothing to do!”

-Jessica reached into her backpack, pulled The Dice Manout The Dice Man by Luke Rhinehart and started reading aloud.
+Jessica reached into her backpack, pulled out The Dice Man by Luke Rhinehart and started reading aloud.
 She read an entire chapter as a gentle breeze flapped against the open tents.
 Her audience lay down, listening to this adult bed time story.
 She read until the sky darkened and turned to dusk, until her three listeners had almost fallen asleep, while they relived their own private memories of being read to as a child.

 3 Comments: